Need more information?

 Our Alliance Members

-The HSA convenes industry, academia, research organisations, industrial clusters, government, skills bodies, and all others with a genuine interest in collaborating to ensure that the UK has the necessary people to support the move to a hydrogen-fueled economy as part of the move to a low carbon future.
+The HSA convenes industry, academia, research organisations, industrial clusters, government, skills bodies, and all others with a genuine interest in collaborating to ensure that the UK has the necessary people to support the move to a hydrogen-fuelled economy as part of the move to a low carbon future.

 Join us